mrmatho/sd-slides/pages/04_holiday_homework.md

 **Can I keep going with the Exercise 03, 04 etc.?**

-Sure.
-But 01 and 02 are the main game.
+Sure. <span v-mark.underline.red>But 01 and 02 are the main game</span>.

 </SpeechBubble>